NBA on NBC: Aftermath

 From 2002 to 2006, the NBA's ratings on broadcast television (ABC) dropped almost a full ratings point (from nearly a 3.0 average rating to just above a 2.0 rating).
 NBC averaged a 5.5 average rating during the 2002 NBA playoffs.
 ABC averaged a 3.3 average rating for the 2005 NBA playoffs.

 Within two years of NBC losing the NBA rights, NBC dropped to fourth place in the prime time television rankings for the first time in its history, which was also partly the result of a weaker prime time schedule (outside of Sunday Night Football), and would more or less remain there for almost nine years.

 Third iteration (2025–present)

 On July 23, 2024, NBC parent company Comcast confirmed in a conference call with its investors that NBC Sports had secured an agreement with the NBA on an 11-year media rights deal beginning in the 2025–26 season, marking the NBA's return to NBC after a 23-year absence.
 An official announcement of the agreement was released by the NBA and NBC the following day, alongside other deals with incumbents ABC/ESPN and newcomer Amazon.

-The $2.5 billion per season agreement will see games broadcast on NBC and streamed on Peacock:
+Under the initial $2.5 billion per season agreement: